 The rating agencies' assessments of the Company have a bearing on its borrowing terms.
 The Company uses Moody's for credit rating of bonds.
-All covered bond issues have the best rating, AAA.
+All covered bond issues have an Aaa rating.

 RISK MANAGEMENT

 KLP Kommunekreditt AS is subject to KLP Banken's risk management framework, the purpose of which is to ensure that risks are identified, analysed and managed by means of policies, limits, procedures and instructions.